-You can find the source code in the github already but also you can have a look at the head first labs and learn a bit more about the book content.
+You can find the source code in the already but also you can have a look at the github and learn a bit more about the book content.
 If you want to order a copy for you go ahead and visit O Reilly website.

 Welcome to Design Patterns

 The section “Welcome to Design Patterns” is a quick review through the object oriented programming and of course the paradigm inheritance X composition.
 Although in the end you will learn your first pattern the Strategy!

 Moving on the next pattern is the Observer.
 And in this step of the book the author starts to give us how the patterns are applied to the real word with Java (using the java.util.Observable, but if you are looking for something in PHP you’ll find the SplObserver).